nonxedy/nonchat/README.md

 The plugin supports only Bukkit cores and 1.20.6 version.
 That plugin have custom format for chat.
-Luckperms prefix and suffix. nonchat also have HEX support and 3 commands: broadcast, msg and server.
+Luckperms prefix and suffix. nonchat also have HEX support, config and 3 commands: broadcast, msg and server.

 TODO:
 - [X] Add custom chat.
 Like: prefix username suffix: message
 - [X] Add HEX support.
-- [ ] Add config.yml
+- [X] Add config.yml
 - [ ] Add reload command.
 - [ ] Add bubble chat.
 - [ ] Add x-y-z chat.